thumbnail_Antropogenic-impact_all (1)

 Researchers involved

-Other institutions involved in the project are the University of La Laguna (ULL), with Dr. Patricia Arranz, from the BIOECOMAC group; and the Aalborg University (AAU), in Denmark, through Dr. Alvise Vianello and Dr. Laura Simón.
+Other institutions participating in the project include the University of La Laguna (ULL), with Dr. Patricia Arranz, from the BIOECOMAC group; and Aalborg University (AAU) in Denmark, through Drs.
+Alvise Vianello and Laura Simón.

 .